DavidVentura/blog/blog/raw/option-rom/POST.md

 The operating system "taking control" is defined as the point in time on which `ExitBootServices` is called.

-So, whenever Linux starts booting, it'll call `ExitBootServices()`, and our GOP's `Blt` function will no longer be callable :(
+So, whenever Linux starts booting, it'll call `ExitBootServices()`, and our GOP's `Blt` function will no longer be callable.

 There's light at the end of the tunnel though, as the resources which were allocated during Boot Services do not get automatically cleaned up, so, the operating system is free to find the framebuffer's hardware address and keep writing to it (which assumes memory-mapped IO)